osamahfaisal/website_Calculator/README.md

 # website_Calculator

-### this calcolator can do basic operation in the math
+### this Calculator can do basic operation in the math
 ![](addtion.jpg)
 ![](resulte.jpg)